This post may contain affiliate links, which help support my day job but don’t cost you anything extra.

 Learning What to Learn

 We’re all a bit like Helen, I think.
 Whether it’s knitting or crochet, there’s always something new to learn, but sometimes we don’t know what that something is.

 Just last week, I watched an online class** taught by Sally Melville and learned a tweak that will help me remember, without experimentation (my previous method), which increase is M1-R and which is M1-L. I’m always trying to continue my education and figure out what I don’t know.
 To that end, I’m compiling a list of knit and crochet techniques that I want to be sure I’ve mastered.
-I’ll be sharing those lists with you in the coming weeks.
+Check out my page Knit: Basics & Beyond and Crochet: Basics & Beyond as resources.

 What’s on your list?
 Where do you go to learn new techniques and how do you determine what you don’t know?
 I’d love to hear your feedback in the comments below or via Facebook.